target/row-types/examples/OverridingTypeClassInstances.md

 ## Achievements and Limitations

-With a one-line `newtype` and an admittedly slightly complex `ToJSON` instance (still only a few lines), we've been able to recreate most of the expressiveness of Cary's generic-override.
-Of course, generic-override has one feature that we don't: namely, being able to override all fields of a particular type in one go.
+With a simple `newtype` and a one-line `ToJSON` instance (the implementation of the instance is a simple one line, although I'll admit the context takes a few more), we've been able to recreate most of the expressiveness of `generic-override`.
+Of course, `generic-override` has one feature that we don't: namely, being able to override all fields of a particular type in one go.
 I can definitely see the use for this feature—for instance, making sure _all_ `Text` fields are encoded in a consistent, perhaps more concise, way—but I don't